 Why Micromanaging is Bad for Business

 Talented individuals cannot thrive in this type of environment.
-As a result, they will either fail in reaching their true potential or will leave the company.
+As a result, they will either fail to reach their true potential or will leave the company.

 If you recognize yourself here, you are not alone.
 There is, at the very least, a small micromanager somewhere in all of us.